ajjaic/importerHF/README.md

-KayakoImporterHF
+importerHF

-Importer for importing from kayako to our inhouse app
+Importer for importing from to our inhouse app